markmac99/weather/README.md

 ## website
-An implementation of the dragontail weather website, consuming data initially from pywws, but later from other sources.
+An implementation of the dragontail weather website.
+This initially consumed data from from pywws, but later i changed it to read data from files created by my own programme `mmwws`.

 ## mmwws
 A replacement for pywws (see retired section below).
-Instead of using the dummy usb driver, i decided to simply read the data directly and generate the javascript required by the dragontail website.
+I have an API that reads data from MQ and writes it to a SQL database running on my webserver.
+From there `mmwws` generates the javascript required by the dragontail website.

+## BatteryMonitorV2
+This is an app that runs on a Wemos D1 Mini with Wifi to read the battery voltage of the solar array powering the Maplin station.
+Theres a full explanation in the folder's readme.

 ## apis_services
 Various APIs and services to manage weather data

-### getbresser
-Retrieve my bresser data from Weather Underground.
-Data can't be directly retrieved from the Bresser so i run this service on one of my Raspberry Pis to retrive data from Weather Underground and publish it to my MQ server on a topic sensors/bresser_wu

-In addition, I'm running a vanilla instance of RTL433 tuned to 833MHz to retrieve data from the Bresser's outside sensors and post it to MQ in a topic sensors/rtl_433/P172/C0.
-The config file for this is in this folder.
-I use both routes because WU can acess some of the internal sensor data not available over the air.

-### readBmp280
-This service runs on a Pi3 and reads data from a BMP/BME280 temperature, humidity and pressure sensor to provide indoor readings.
-The data are published to MQ in a topic sensors/bmp280 and saved to file.

-### rtl433ToMQ
+### wh1080_433
-A second instance of RTL433 runs on the same Pi3 as the BME280 to retrieve the WH1080 outdoor sensor data at 433 MHz.
-For some reason this insance isn't able to directly publish to MQ, so i have a second process that reads the data from file and publishes it to MQ in topic sensors/wh1080.
-I need to revisit this klunky process.
+An instance of RTL433 runs on my raspberry Pi3 named weatherpi to retrieve the WH1080 outdoor sensor data at 433 MHz, publishing to a second topic on MQ, `sensors/rtl_433_2/P32/C0`.

+### maplin2mq
+This service reads the Maplin station data from MQ and calculates then publishes additional values `feels_like` and `dew_point` to MQ in topic `sensors/rtl_433_2/P32/C0`.

 ### whotoAws
-This reads the data created by the bmp280 and rtl433 and saves it as a file.
-The file can be consumed by the dummy USB driver for pywws, but is now pushed to AWS for  use in mmwws.
+This reads the data created by `bmp280` (see below) and `wh1080_433` and saves it as a file that is then copied to my AWS website for use in mmwws.
+### setupdb
+creates the SQL database on the webserver.

 ### getDataAws
-Reads data from whtoAws and adds it to a datafile on my AWS server.
+Reads data from the file pushed by whtoAws and adds it to a SQL database on my AWS server.
 The data are then consumed by mmwws.

+### bresser rtl433
+I'm running a vanilla instance of RTL433 tuned to 833MHz to retrieve data from the Bresser's outside sensors and post it to MQ in a topic `sensors/rtl_433/P172/C0`.
+The config file for this is in this folder.

+### getbresser
+Retrieve additional bresser data from Weather Underground.
+Some data can't be directly retrieved from the Bresser but is available from Wunderground somehow.
+So i run this service on one of my Raspberry Pis to retrive data from Weather Underground and publish it to my MQ server on a topic `sensors/bresser_wu`

+### getbressrain
+This simple script reads bresser rain data from MQ and calculates hourly rainfall stats.
+This isn't available from the station directly.

+### readBmp280
+This service runs on the Pi3 and reads data from a BMP/BME280 temperature, humidity and pressure sensor to provide indoor readings.
+The data are published to MQ in a topic `sensors/bmp280` and saved to file.

+### mqtoMastodon
+Attempts to post weather data to Mastodon, but i tink this is borked.

 # pibackup
 a backup of the installation on the Pi, in case i need to refer to it.

 ## Retired APIs
 ### subswh1080